dodona-edu/programmeursleerling/chapters/08 functions/02 definition/description/description.en.md

 anyway, or I want you to study the contents of the function.
 However, I always write comments for functions that I write in code that I use for other purposes.

+[^5]: A little anecdote on the side here: I once heard someone extol the
+    intellect of a certain programmer by saying "when I see his code, I don't understand any of it!"
+When someone would say that about my code, I would feel deeply ashamed.